dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/cfqueues.md

 - **`cfAccountID`**: ID of your Cloudflare account.
 You can find this in your browser's URL bar after logging into the [Cloudflare dashboard](https://dash.cloudflare.com/), with the ID being the hex string right after `dash.cloudflare.com`.
 For example, if the URL is `https://dash.cloudflare.com/456789abcdef8b5588f3d134f74acdef`, the value for `cfAccountID` is `456789abcdef8b5588f3d134f74acdef`.
 - **`cfAPIToken`**: API token with permission to create and edit Workers.
 You can create it from the ["API Tokens" page](https://dash.cloudflare.com/profile/api-tokens) in the "My Profile" section in the Cloudflare dashboard.
 Click on "Create token", select the **"Edit Cloudflare Workers"** template, then follow the on-screen instructions to generate a new API token.

 When Dapr is configured to manage the Worker for you, when a Dapr Runtime is started it checks that the Worker exists and it's up-to-date.
-If the Worker doesn't exist, or if it's using an outdated version, Dapr will create or upgrade it for you automatically.
+If the Worker doesn't exist, or if it's using an outdated version, Dapr creates or upgrades it for you automatically.

 {{% /codetab %}}